The Guide To Stream Processing

 Big data (volume, velocity and variety)

 An important characteristic of stream processing is its time sensitivity.
 Data coming in real-time requires results to be generated in real-time as well.
 This is especially important for applications where outdated results are useless, harmful, or potentially dangerous.
-For instance, delay in response to security alerts can lead to hazardous situations for workers in manufacturing environments.
+For instance, delays in response to security alerts can lead to hazardous situations for workers in manufacturing environments.
 Similarly, late data accumulation in business intelligence reports can cause monetary losses.
-In order to minimize latency and maximize data freshness, contemporary stream processing systems utilize strategies such as result estimation, change data capture, and file tailing.
+To minimize latency and maximize data freshness, contemporary stream processing systems utilize strategies such as result estimation, change data capture, and file tailing.

 In batch processing, data is processed from multiple entities and combined to form a single entity to generate overall results.
 In the stream processing world, data comprises potentially unbounded continuous streams, but this would require unlimited storage.
 This is not practical in real-world scenarios.
 Furthermore, raw data is seldom used as-is for analysis and generally goes through various enrichment procedures.
 This increases the overall storage requirements for keeping data.
 To tackle this, stream processing systems usually provide rich operations such as data filtration, aggregation, deduplication, redundancy removal, and change detection.